Making the Most of Exhibiting in Events Like the Incognito Art Show

 The Sydney-based Incognito Art Show is now Australia’s largest annual art show.
 It is open to any artists intersted in taking part.

-It is an event where artists anonymously donate postcard-sized artworks to be sold to the public at an affordable fixed price with proceeds being donated to Studio A, a North Sydney arts company providing professional development for artists with intellectual disabilities, as well as We Are Studios; a fully disability-led, inclusive studio that empowers artists with disability.
+It is an event where artists anonymously donate postcard-sized artworks to be sold to the public at an affordable fixed price with proceeds being donated to Studio A, a North Sydney arts company providing professional development for artists with intellectual disabilities.
+As well as The Art Factory, facilitated by Riverina Community College in Wagga Wagga, is a vital “supported studio” empowering artists with learning disabilities.

 The Twist of the Incognito Art Show